What Is An Extra?

 There is absolutely no acting or any film related experience required to be an extra.
 Anybody can be an extra.
 All you need is are good listening skills and a good work ethics

-To get started, you need to take a snapshot of yourself, solo picture (no smaller than 4 x 6 photo), then fill out an Extras Casting Form.
-We prefer for everyone to complete the ONLINE APPLICATION.
+To get started, you need to take a snapshot of yourself, solo picture, then complete the ONLINE CASTING FORM on our main page.
 Please ensure the size of the photo is less than 500kb.

 Once we receive your photo and form, we keep you on the database for that production and will call if there is anything that you are appropriate for.
 We strongly encourage everyone to apply for every production.

 What Should My Photo Look Like?